 One of my personal favorite details is that Hannah and Danny both went to Maple Avenue Middle School, which is the same name as the middle school that I went to.
 Danny Anderson was also the name of my Freshman year crew coach.
-Regardless of my connections, this book quite accurately captures the 90s pre-teen summer boredom experience, and all of the awkward interactions that entailed.
+Regardless of my connections, this book quite accurately captures the 90s pre-teen summer boredom experience and all of the awkward interactions that entailed.

 The Ghost Next Door opens with Hannah having a horrible dream about being trapped in her bedroom while her house is on fire.
 When she wakes up, she can’t seem to shake it.
 That day she meets Danny, who has moved into the house next door to hers seemingly overnight.
 After a series of bizarre interactions with him, Hannah becomes convinced that Danny is a ghost.
 He seems to appear and disappear at random.
 They’re in the same grade and go to the same school, but don’t know any of the same people.
-On top of that, there’s creepy shadow figure following Hannah around that keeps warning her to stay away from him.
+On top of that, there’s a creepy shadow figure following Hannah around that keeps warning her to stay away from him.

 Hannah confides in her suspicions about Danny in letters to her best friend, Janey.
 Janey is away at summer camp, and Hannah had been writing her letters.
 It all comes to a head when Hannah finally confronts Danny about being a ghost, only to realize that she is the one who’s story doesn’t add up.
 After overhearing another neighbor talking about how her own house burned down five years earlier and killed the entire family, Hannah is forced to accept that her dream about the fire wasn’t a dream after all.
 She’s the ghost.
 It’s the same plot twist as The Sixth Sense and The Others, only this book came out years before both of them.

 If that wasn’t heavy enough, Hannah also has to grapple with the fact that the fire was her fault.
-She and her brothers had made a campfire behind their garage to tell ghost stories, and failed to completely put it out.
+She and her brothers had made a campfire behind their garage to tell ghost stories and failed to completely put it out.
 Fire and death were two of my deepest held fears as a child, so it’s no surprise that this one got under my skin.
 I have an issue here with the mechanics of how Hannah’s ghostdom (is that a thing?) works.
 Once Hannah realizes she’s a ghost, her family disappears.
 Were they off having mini ghost realizations of their own?
 Were they only projections of how she remembered them so she could come back and save Danny from the shadow creature?
 It’s never really made clear.

 After Hannah comes to terms with her new reality, her thoughts turn back to Danny.
 From the beginning, she has been watching him try to fit in with a bad crowd of kids in town.
 That night, they’re supposed to break into the grumpy old mailman’s house.
 Hannah realizes that she needs to stop it from happening.
 That’s the reason for her coming back when she did.
 That’s the reason for the shadow creature warning her to stay away.
 When she gets to the house, the boys are already inside and the shadow creature is waiting.
 The boys accidentally set a fire and Danny becomes trapped.
 When Hannah attempts to go in and save him, the shadow tells her that she’s too late and reveals itself Danny’s ghost.
 Hannah ignores it and wills herself to pull Danny from the fire.